 The lookout offers scenic views of the lake and the Blue Mountains, with nearby picnic facilities perfect for a relaxing day out.

-Widely regarded as one of the most impressive walking tracks in the region, the Grand Canyon Walk winds through a stunning landscape of lush rainforests, featuring creek crossings, small waterfalls, towering cliff walls, and dramatic rock overhangs.
+This impressive walking track winds through a stunning landscape of lush rainforests, creek crossings, small waterfalls, towering cliff walls, and dramatic rock overhangs.

 Find the best things to do in the Leura area of the Blue Mountains, from panoramic lookouts to scenic waterfalls and walking trails.